 Discussion

 According to the 802.11be D1.0, the non-AP MLD may use its Power Save mechanism to disable a link with the corresponding AP MLD.
+This “disable” operation simply prohibits the non-AP MLD and the peer AP MLD to use this link for any frame exchange from this point onwards, till the link becomes “enabled”.
+During this “disable” period the link is still set between the MLDs but can’t be used for frame exchgne.

-The AP MLD also needs such a mechanism to temporarily disable a link with one or more non-AP MLDs, from various aspects, such as: AP Power Save, etc.
+The AP MLD also needs such a similar mechanism to temporarily disable one or more setup links with one or more non-AP MLDs, from various aspects, such as: AP Power Save that is currently required by the EU regulations (mainly when the equipment is not in use) and “Power Consumption level” certification which becomes de-facto a must feature in EU and North America markets, etc.

 This mechanism needs to be notification-based (as opposed to negotiation-based): the AP informs the non-AP MLD(s) that a specific link (in DL direction) is disabled or enabled.
 The implication for the non-AP MLD(s) is to avoid using the disabled link for any further frame exchange (including management frames) until the link becomes enabled.

 2 options are proposed for signalling: